chibike460/project-coffee-shop/frontend/README.md

 ### Authorization

-The Auth0 JWT includes claims for permissions based on the user's role within the Auth0 system.
+The Auth0 JWT includes claims for permissions based on the users role within the Auth0 system.
 This project makes use of these claims using the `auth.can(permission)` method which checks if particular permissions exist within the JWT permissions claim of the currently logged in user.
 This method is defined in  `./src/app/services/auth.service.ts` and is then used to enable and disable buttons in `./src/app/pages/drink-menu/drink-form/drink-form.html`.